History of Spain (1808–1874): Provisional Government

 The revolutionary spirit that had just overthrown the Spanish government lacked direction; the coalition of liberals, moderates, and republicans were now faced with the incredible task of finding a government that would suit them better than Isabella.
 Control of the government passed to Francisco Serrano, an architect of the revolution against Baldomero Espartero's dictatorship.
 The cortes initially rejected the notion of a republic; Serrano was named regent while a search was launched for a suitable monarch to lead the country.
 A truly liberal constitution was written and successfully promulgated by the cortes in 1869 – the first such constitution in Spain since 1812.

 The search for a suitable king proved to be quite problematic for the cortes.
 The republicans were, on the whole, willing to accept a monarch if he was capable and abided by a constitution.
 Juan Prim, a perennial rebel against the Isabelline governments, was named chief of the government in 1869 and remarked that "to find a democratic king in Europe is as hard as to find an atheist in Heaven!"
 The aged Espartero was brought up as an option, still having considerable sway among the progresistas; even after he rejected the notion of being named king, he still gained eight votes for his coronation in the final tally.
 Many proposed Isabella's young son Alfonso (the future Alfonso XII of Spain), but many thought that he would invariably be dominated by his mother and would inherit her flaws.
 Ferdinand of Saxe-Coburg, the former regent of neighboring Portugal, was sometimes raised as a possibility.
 A nomination offered to Prince Leopold of Hohenzollern-Sigmaringen would trigger the Franco-Prussian War.

 In August 1870, an Italian prince, Amadeo of the House of Savoy, Duke of Aosta, was selected.
 The younger son of Victor Emmanuel II of Italy, Amadeo had less of the troublesome political baggage that a German or French claimant would bring, and his liberal credentials were strong.

 Reign of Amadeo

-Amadeo was thus duly elected King as Amadeo I of Spain on 3 November 1870.
+Amadeo was duly elected King as Amadeo I of Spain on 3 November 1870.
 He landed in Cartagena on 27 November, the same day that Juan Prim was assassinated while leaving the cortes.
-Amadeo swore upon the general's corpse that he would uphold Spain's constitution.
+Amadeo swore on the general's corpse that he would uphold Spain's constitution.

 However, Amadeo had no experience as king, and what experience his father as King of Italy could offer was nothing compared to the extraordinary instability of Spanish politics.
-Amadeo was instantly confronted with a cortes that regarded him as an outsider, even after it had elected him King; politicians conspired with and against him; and a 1872–1876 Third Carlist War erupted, a conflict chiefly elucidated in the north of the Iberian Peninsula.
-In February 1873, Amadeo declared the people of Spain to be "ungovernable" and abdicated.
+Amadeo was instantly confronted with a cortes that regarded him as an outsider, even after it had elected him King; politicians conspired with and against him; and a 1872–1876 Third Carlist War erupted, chiefly in the north of the Iberian Peninsula.
+In February 1873, Amadeo declared the people of Spain "ungovernable" and abdicated.